tropicsquare/libtropic-linux/TS1302_devkit/README.md

 ## Running Advanced Examples

 > [!IMPORTANT]
-> Make sure you already ran examples from previous sections.
+> Make sure you have already run examples from previous sections.

 > [!CAUTION]
 > Some examples cause **irreversible changes** to the chip.
 Proceed only after you read the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the Libtropic documentation and you understand the consequences.
 The documentation describes which examples are irreversible and what each example does.